gpufit/Gpuspline/docs/api.rst

 Description of output parameters ................................

-:spline_values: Pointer to output data values
+:spline_values: Pointer to output data values.
+Outside of the valid spline interval positions, the values returned will be constant (closest data values).

     :type: REAL *
     :length: values_size_x